-There is a variety of fayre on offer for a group whose thousand members include diplomats, parliamentarians, captains of industry and the informed and interested public.
-Few matters of moment in Europe or America can remain untouched by the wider world of politics and countries such as Afghanistan, Burma, China and Nigeria have lately been the subjects of far reaching group debate and analysis.
-The list of E-AG speakers recently has been graced by senior royalty, the former presidents of Lithuania and Zambia, all successive ambassadors of America, China and Russia, ministers of state, shadow ministers, the head of MI5, and the heads of our armed forces… At one event, twenty former members of Congress spoke in Parliament to the E-AG.
-Sir Christopher Gent of Vodafone fame and Hugo Dixon of Breakingviews.com, which has articles heavily syndicated throughout Europe, were forthright on the economy and signposted how the UK economy should recover even before the words ‘credit’ and ‘crunch’ were linked in un-heavenly embrace.
-John Lloyd spoke at a conference on Freedom of expression and the media.
-Events are held almost monthly.
+Members of the Group include diplomats, parliamentarians, captains of industry and the informed and interested public.
+Few matters of moment in Europe or America can remain untouched by the wider world of politics so countries such as Afghanistan, Burma, China and Nigeria have lately been the subjects of far reaching group debate and analysis.
+E-AG speakers have include senior royalty and presidents, successive ambassadors of America, China and Russia, ministers of state, shadow ministers, the head of MI5, and the chiefs of our armed forces.

 A focus of the E-AG is on advocating solutions to global problems.
 These can be reflected in E-AG discussions, the E-AG journal or in E-AG papers.
 Texts of speeches on the website can be a valuable tool for practitioners and students alike.